 What Makes A Good Subwoofer?

-When buying a subwoofer there has to be a few things you consider.
-Not all models are made equal, and the proof of price not equaling quality couldn’t be more true.
-Because of that, it’s paramount to consider what exactly you’re looking for when picking out one for you.
+Not all models are made equal, and the proof of price not equaling quality couldn’t be truer.
+Therefore, it’s paramount to consider what exactly you’re looking for when picking out one for you.

 Speaking of workload, the amp is another important area of consideration.
 First off, the amp has to be high enough to support the volume being pushed out.
 It’s not always the case, but the wattage can be a good indicator of how loud the sub can get.
 Not only that, but a high headroom amp means the sub sound cleaner at lower volumes.
 A good buy has enough headroom to support the volume it’s trying to push out.
 If your amp doesn’t have enough headroom, it’ll distort and sound like garbage.